-All self-service collateral items must be sent to bill.goodman@atlanta.k12.ga.us for brand approval.
+All self-designed collateral items must be sent to bill.goodman@atlanta.k12.ga.us for brand approval.

-We recognize, however, that some projects necessitate our hands-on suport and we are happy to assist with graphic design services for specialized projects.
-To ensure you receive your design requests on time, we ask that you submit a Graphics Request form to cnapper@ atlantapublicschools.us.
+We recognize that some projects necessitate our hands-on suport and we are happy to assist with graphic design services for specialized projects.
+To ensure you receive your design requests on time, we ask that you complete the online Graphics Request Form at www.atlantapublicschools.us/multimedia.
 Please remember that designers work for the entire district so allow at least one week for a first draft.
 Also remember to include feedback and printing/delivery time in your schedule.